jcroberson/apple-sauce/README.md

 # apple-sauce
 A repository to investigate how to use github

 So far I am relatively uncertain as to the use of github and its repository and push/pull features.
-I hope to gain experience in this repository
+I hope to gain experience in this repository.

+I enjoy:
+- Reading
+- Coding
+- Hanging with the homies